ericgundrum/react-flip-card/README.md

 icons set in the `Card Header` components.
 This button can be anywhere that _Material-UI Card_ supports.

-Even the `Card` components can be replaced as long as the element size is stable or can be set with `getSize()` as is done in the `Card` component property `containerStyle={ this.getSize() }`.
+The `Card` components can be replaced as long as the element size is stable or can be set with `props.getSize()` as is done in the `Card` component property `containerStyle={ this.getSize() }`.
 This ensures the front and back have the same size.